HeiLaut/ble-physics-sensors/README.md

 ### Python Serial Plotter
-The sensor boxes can all be read out via a computer.
+The sensors can also be read out via the serial interface of the computer.
 For this purpose a Pyhton program is developed, which plots the respective measured value over time.
 The software has an export function so that the data can then be further processed on the PC.
+The program already works, but is missing a few features.

 ## Boxes